Scoot Henderson NBA Preview vs. the Spurs

 Scoot Henderson Insights vs. the Spurs

-- On defense, the Spurs have conceded 123.2 points per contest, which is 28th-best in the league.

-- The Spurs are the 28th-ranked team in the NBA, giving up 46.3 rebounds per game.
+- The Spurs are the 27th-best defensive team in the league, allowing 122.6 points per contest.

-- The Spurs are the 29th-ranked squad in the league, allowing 28.7 assists per contest.
+- The Spurs allow 46.7 rebounds per game, ranking 29th in the NBA.

-- The Spurs are the worst team in the league at allowing threes, giving up 14.5 made 3-pointers per game.
+- In terms of 3-pointers, the Spurs are last in the league, allowing 14.4 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!